 From India, Pune

-Mayur Shinde & Vaishalee have said it right—HR is the bridge between the Management & employees, and your primary focus/allegiance is to the Company—NOT individuals [it's only a coincidence that the top people & the company can't be segregated in small companies].
+Mayur Shinde and Vaishalee have said it right—HR is the bridge between management and employees, and your primary focus/allegiance is to the company—not individuals.
+It's only a coincidence that the top people and the company can't be segregated in small companies.

-Like Vaishalee mentioned, begin by making the Core/important HR policies.
-This will help you in 2 ways:
+Like Vaishalee mentioned, begin by making the core/important HR policies.
+This will help you in two ways:

-1] Once when things are in black & white, most people begin to have a wider view—rather than the way it is now in your case.
+1. Once things are in black and white, most people begin to have a wider view—rather than the way it is now in your case.

-2] This will force the Management to think about the Pros & Cons of the rules when they begin to give their OK for the policies.
+2. This will force the management to think about the pros and cons of the rules when they begin to give their OK for the policies.
 And the employees too will know where the buck stops for them.

-Since yours is an IT company, you can also highlight this aspect in your discussions with the management—how tough it is to get the right people in this industry & how easy to lose.
+Since yours is an IT company, you can also highlight this aspect in your discussions with the management—how tough it is to get the right people in this industry and how easy it is to lose them.
 Even if someone were to resign, it is usually much more expensive to hire a replacement with the same set of skills.

-And in this process, there would be quite a few opportunities for you to pick up many soft skills—like handling people [which is what HR is all about], exposure to core HR functions [you only need to go through many of the earlier postings in CiteHR to realize how many HR professionals are literally groping to get such openings], etc.
+In this process, there would be quite a few opportunities for you to pick up many soft skills—like handling people (which is what HR is all about), exposure to core HR functions (you only need to go through many of the earlier postings in CiteHR to realize how many HR professionals are literally groping to get such openings), etc.

-More than the end result, it's what you learn during the process that will be with you life-long [only the results are retained in the company, if & when you leave]—hope you get the point.
+More than the end result, it's what you learn during the process that will be with you lifelong—only the results are retained in the company if and when you leave.
+Hope you get the point.

 TS